-Containerization was introduced on the North Atlantic by Sea-Land Service, Inc. in the mid-1960's.
+Containerization was introduced on the North Atlantic by Sea-Land in the mid-1960's.
 During the following four to five years, seven other companies, some being consortia of previous break-bulk shipping lines, entered the trade.
 In addition to these lines, other smaller operators offered vessels equipped for partial container service.
 The rush to containerization created a tremendous oversupply of container slots on the North Atlantic.
 A rate war started in 1969 which also included a number of illegal practices, such as rebates and lowered the revenues and profits of all carriers.
+This rate war eventually forced Moore-McCormack out of the trade in 1970.
 Cargo pooling and service rationalization has been identified as a means of reducing the excess capacity that has been committed to this trade.